-2015 marked the first year of the Dane County Affordable Housing Development Fund (AHDF). \$2 million was awarded to four housing development projects in Dane County that will be used to leverage other public and private funds in order to address affordable housing concerns that continue to persist in the County.
+2016 marked the second year of the Dane County Affordable Housing Development Fund (AHDF). \$2 million was awarded to four affordable rental development projects and one re-entry/ transitional housing development project in Dane County that will be used to leverage other public and private funds in order to address affordable housing concerns that continue to persist in the County.